-For the purpose of compliance with the requirements stemming from Article 22(2) of the Securitisation Regulation, an agreed upon procedures review on a sample of Home Loan Receivables as of 30 September 2018 (see also item (iv) of "Additional Seller's Representations and Warranties" of section "SALE AND PURCHASE OF THE HOME LOAN RECEIVABLES") selected from a representative portfolio was conducted by an appropriate and independent party and completed on or about 7 October 2019.
-For such review a confidence level of at least 99 per cent. was applied.
-In addition, an Eligibility agreed upon procedures review on the provisional loan portfolio as of 31 August 2019 was conducted by an appropriate and independent party and completed on or about 7 October 2019 which confirms that each home loan composing such provisional portfolio complies with the Eligibility Criteria, with no exceptions.
-The Seller confirms that not significant findings have been found.
+For the purpose of compliance with the requirements stemming from Article 22(2) of the Securitisation Regulation, an agreed upon procedures review on a sample of Home Loan Receivables as of 30 November 2019 (see also item (iv) of "Additional Seller's Representations and Warranties" of section "SALE AND PURCHASE OF THE HOME LOAN RECEIVABLES") selected from a representative portfolio was conducted by an appropriate and independent party and completed on or about 31 January 2020 and no significant adverse findings have been found.
+In addition, an Eligibility agreed upon procedures review on the provisional loan portfolio as of 31 January 2020 was conducted by an appropriate and independent party and completed on or about 24 February 2020 which confirms that each home loan composing such provisional portfolio complies with the Eligibility Criteria, with no exceptions.
+The Seller confirms that no significant adverse findings have been found.
 This independent third party has also performed agreed upon procedures in order to verify that the data included in the stratification tables disclosed in respect of the Home Loan Receivables is accurate, in accordance with Article 22(2) of the Securitisation Regulation.